Vinay1291/Library-Management-System/README.md

 ## How to use it
 You can open it by this link [http://libmanagesys.rf.gd](http://libmanagesys.rf.gd).

-Create your own member acount(Warning: Don't Enter your personal.) or use admin.
+Create your own member acount(Warning: Don't Enter your personal Info.) or use admin.

 Admin E-mail ```admin@lms.com```